Are you a property investor

 Property trading involves buying a property and then on-selling it for a profit.
 It can replace your job, or act as an excellent source of income and wealth generation.

 The main ways investors make such profits are by buying property that is suitable for adding value to, and then selling at market value.
 There are many ways to add value, e.g. through renovations.
-Here are some examples of one of our NZPM mentor's 'value add' properties in Rotorua.
+Here are some examples of 'value add' properties in Rotorua.

 Example 1: Te Ngaire Road

-Simple renovation updating paint to modern trends and fixing run down assets, can mage a huge difference to appearance and value of an asset.
+Simple renovations (e.g. updating paint to modern trends and fixing run-down assets) can mage a huge difference to appearance and value.